sanjeevbrok99/finance-saving-backend-ts/README.md

 3. Run `npm run dev` command
 "# maya-finance-api-v2"
 4. In this project we are handeling our database through Directus cms ...So pls go through directus docs and understand how directus works
+5. There are many issue raised on directus github page pls go through `https://github.com/directus/directus/discussions`
+6. We are using Typeorm as we are using TypeScript so Typeorm is best suited for TypeScript Project,Typeorm follows same path as popular ORM like Hibernate,Entity Framework.